PhilCauss/arx/README.md

 You can modify the script to:
 - Add more suspicious patterns for package names
-- Customize the security scoring algorithm
+- Customize the confidence scoring algorithm
 - Add additional analysis methods
 - Modify the prompt for OpenAI analysis